 The FDA previously considered any Salmonella in animal feed a problem, but recently decided that only certain strains are a concern.

-In July 2017, FACT formally requested that FDA expand the number of Salmonella strains to be restricted in animal feed.
-We will continue asking the FDA to expand the list of strains in the coming year.
+In July 2018, FACT formally requested that FDA expand the number of Salmonella strains to be restricted in animal feed.